JavaScript Control Flow

 }

-One important rule: else and else if can never stand on their own.
-They must always come right after an if.
-Without that starting if, JavaScript won't know what condition they're responding to and will throw an error.
+One important rule: else and else if cannot stand on their own.
+They must come after an if.
+Without that starting condition, JavaScript throws an error.

 javascript